 You are here:

-Free Fall Baltimore begins October 1 and continues through October 31, 2014.
+Free Fall Baltimore begins October 1 and continues through October 31.

 All programs take place within Baltimore City.
-Bus, metro and light rail schedules are available at www.mtamaryland.com
+Bus, metro, and light rail schedules are available at www.mtamaryland.com.

 Absolutely!
 Free Fall actively encourages families to participate.
-There are some programs that are designed for children.
-See the Free Fall for Kids! listings.
-These programs are especially kid-friendly.
+Some programs are designed for children.
+See the “Free Fall for Kids!” listings HERE for programs that are especially kid-friendly.

 All the events on the Free Fall Baltimore Calendar must be pre-approved.
 Please contact us at email@example.com, if you have a free arts or cultural program in Baltimore City during the month of October that you would like to have included in the Free Fall Baltimore listings.

-Renowned for our bustling Inner Harbor, waterfront attractions and delicious Chesapeake Bay cuisine, Baltimore also has a rich cultural heritage rooted firmly in its diverse neighborhoods.
+Renowned for our bustling Inner Harbor, waterfront attractions, and delicious Chesapeake Bay cuisine, Baltimore also has a rich cultural heritage rooted firmly in its diverse neighborhoods.
 Baltimore is home to two world-class museums that now offer free admission: the Baltimore Museum of Art, Maryland's largest art museum housing more than 90,000 pieces of art, including the world's largest Matisse collection; and the Walters Art Museum, boasting 55 centuries of art from around the world.
 Baltimore's smaller, more intimate galleries and museums offer a totally different, yet unique, experience for visitors.

 Baltimore's ease and accessibility puts the city and its cultural institutions literally at your feet, as most attractions are easily walkable.
 You can begin your walking tour in the Inner Harbor to view the breathtaking waterfront vista.
 Walk a little farther out to explore quirky and inviting neighborhoods, each with its own proud ethnic heritage and culinary traditions.
 From the cultural mecca of Mount Vernon's intimate galleries and unique cafés, to the magical performances of the Baltimore Symphony Orchestra under the leadership of Marin Alsop, the first female music director to lead a major U.S. orchestra, to world-class stage performances at the Baltimore Opera Company, Center Stage and the Hippodrome Theater, Baltimore offers something for everyone.
-And, during Free Fall Baltimore, you'll be able to enjoy many of the city's exciting cultural activities for free, adding to the value already found in planning a trip to Baltimore.
+And during Free Fall Baltimore, you'll be able to enjoy many of the city's exciting cultural activities for free, adding to the value already found in planning a trip to Baltimore.

 No matter who you are or where you live, it's easy to get to our historic waterfront city.
-With so many deals and discounts available this fall, Baltimore is the perfect place to escape, discover your artistic side and create a lifetime of memories!
+With so many deals and discounts available this fall, Baltimore is the perfect place to escape, discover your artistic side, and create a lifetime of memories!